Paederia foetida - Skunk Vine Uses, Benefits and Remedies - ?

 What is Paederia Foetida?

-Paederia foetida (skunk vine) is a fast growing herb, slender, and perennial.
+Paederia foetida also Know as skunkvine, stinkvine, or Chinese fever vine. it is a fast growing herb, slender, and perennial.
 It is a climbing plant producing the stems which is 1.5 - 7 meters long that takes the support of other plant to grow.

 Paederia foetida is an important herb that grows in central and eastern Himalayan ranges.
 It has been used in Ayurvedic medicines which has been used since ages for different purposes.
 As per the properties and functions of the herb it is used in healing the problems related to intestinal health (particularly anti-diarrheal and anti-dysentery) and as a support for male health.
 As the herb is known as "Gandha Prasirini" means spreading the smell because the herb has foetid smell when rubbed.
 As per the property of the herb its effect on tridoshas by decreasing Kapha and Vata doshas and make the working of the body in a proper and healthy way.